Join our list

-Three years ago Caroline Africh was searching for a job.
-This week, the Sydney mum of three kids under five, is going to Hollywood.
-Her Australian distributed baby shoe line Attipas will be included in the coveted Academy Awards gift bags worth more than $300,000.
+The Sydney mum of three kids under five, also went to Hollywood earlier this year as her Australian distributed baby shoe line Attipas was included in the coveted Academy Awards gift bags worth more than $300,000 each.

 It’s amazing how many of the best small business ideas come from an issue that needs to be solved.
 In this case, it was the everyday issue of babies and toddlers losing (usually a just bought) sock or show.
 Most parents spend a portion of every day searching for a lost sock or shoe so discovering a solution to this everyday dilemma was a hole in one.